chrismhodgson/nextjs-pfrac/data/_articles/how-to-use-tables.md

 ---
-title: Club Championship 2022
+title: How to use tables
 enabled: true
 date: 2021-12-24
+summary: An example post showing how to use tables
 tags:
   - website
 ---

-html
+### html

 <table>
 <thead>